taher129/Rentify-Front/README.md

 Rentify is committed to security, flexibility, and a smooth user experience—while encouraging responsible consumption and sustainable living.

 ## 📁 This Repository
-This repository contains the **Admin Frontend** for Rentify, built using **Angular**.
-It provides tools and interfaces for administrators to manage the platform efficiently.
+This repository contains the **User Frontend** for Rentify, built using Angular.
+It provides a user-friendly interface for customers to browse, rent, and manage their rental items on the platform.

 ---